 Only the defined runway area as promulgated by the AIPNZ may be used for taking-off and landing.
-At NZNE, the confines of each runway are marked by white tyres - the runway width extends from 'tyres to tyres'.
+For runway 03 and 21, the confines of each runway are marked by white tyres - the runway width extends from 'tyres to tyres'.
 The width and length of runway 03/21 is shown by figure 3.
-Figure 4 shows the confines of all four runway vectors outlined in yellow.
+Figure 4 depicts the confines of the runway 03/21 as outlined in yellow.
+Runway 09/27 is a gravel runway only, and the grass must not be used for aircraft movements.